iquipsys-positron/iqp-docs-cmdlets/configurations/EmergencyPlans.md

 - SiteId < String >

     A site id.
 Required parameter.
-Can be retrieved from Get-IqtSites
+Can be retrieved from Get-IqpSites

 - Id < String >

     An emergency plan id.
 Required parameter.
-Can be retrieved from Get-IqtEmergencyPlans
+Can be retrieved from Get-IqpEmergencyPlans

 - < CommonParameters >